irinanita/cook-book/README.md

 ## Testing

+### UI/UX Responsiveness Testing
+* Tested how the website adapts to different type of screen size using Chrome Dev Tools
+* Navigation trough website by using `go back` and `go forward` arrows to see how it reacts and to make sure it doesn't break

 ### Form Testing
 * The same form structure is used for Adding and Editing Recipes.
- Form validation that checkes whether all the field were field in is performed in the backend
+ Form validation that checks whether input was provided for all the fields is performed in the backend
 * Checks/restrictions like data type or step and minimum value attributes for numeric input run in the frontend.
 * Tested by partially filling in the input field or inserting data that would be invalid.
   For example in the ingredients section, quantity field shouldn't allow negative values, but should allow values with decimals and hundreths